m-stadt/winccoa-.github/profile/README.md

 This repository serves as a **curated collection of public helper tools and application examples**, including:
 - Sample WinCC OA projects (e.g., dashboards, libraries, integration adapters)
-- Snippets and scripts in CTRL++, JavaScript, and other supported languages
+- Snippets and scripts in CTRL, CTRL++, JavaScript, and other supported languages
-- UI components and automation templates
+- UI components, scripts, libs, snippets, ...

 All content is:
 - ✅ Freely available